-1. Set unit on its mounting foundation, using vibration isolators between skid base and foundation (Figure 6).
+Set unit on its mounting foundation, using vibration isolators between skid base and foundation (Figure 5).
 Secure skid base to the isolators and the isolators to mounting foundation.
-Remove the two mounting bolts; use them as jack screws by moving them to adjacent threaded holes, then raise the generator and remove shims from between generator and support and skid base.
+Remove the two mounting bolts; use them as jackscrews by moving to adjacent threaded holes as shown in Figure 6, then raise the generator and remove shims from between generator and support and skid base.

-Adjust tension from the jackscrews and allow generator to hang free.
+2. Adjust tension from the jackscrews and allow generator to hang free.
 Using a feeler gauge, measure clearance from the top surface of the skid base to each generator support mounting surface (Figure 6).
-To this measured clearance, add 0.010 inches (0.025 mm) to each side of the skid base-this total clearance will determine the amount of shims required.
+To this measured clearance, add 0.010 inches (0.254 mm) to each side of the skid base-this total clearance will determine the amount of shims required.